harshita1611/DotSlash-7.0/README.md

 #### Stock Predictor Web Application

-This project is a web application that provides a platform for users to check cureent price of stocks,view stock predictions, news, and use chatbot for stock related queries.
+A web application providing a platform for users to check the current price of stocks, view stock predictions, news, and graphical visualizations of stock data.

 ### Pages